sakimarquis/2DSpikingNetworkWorkingMemoryModel/README.md

 # 2D spiking network model for working memory
 - This model has 2D neurons, which can represent 2D features by persistent activity in working memory.

-- The model needs some fine-tune on parameters to produce binding error.
+- The model needs some fine-tuning on parameters to produce binding error.
 I am tired of tuning parameters and just give up.

 - Thank Da-Hui Wang@BNU for instruction, thank Mengya Zhang@BNU for technical support.